ninbura/pokemon-on-the-analogue-pocket/readme.md

     - Unlike other carts, there is no SD card, and only one game can be stored on the cart at a time.
     - As only one game is loaded at a time, *this cart **is compatible** with the N64 Game Pak / Pokémon Stadium*.
 ### Game Boy Advanced
-- GBA flash carts cannot be used to play GBC games without utilizing emulation.
-This defeats the purpose of fpga and games are noticably letterboxed, taking up only a small fraction of the Pocket's display.
 - #### [EZ-Flash Omega Definitive Edition](https://www.amazon.com/EZ-Definitive-GBA-IMPEX-Source/dp/B097NQ6HV8/ref=sr_1_1?crid=318IO187XHCX6&keywords=ez+flash+omega+definitive+edition&qid=1700285292&sprefix=ezflash+%2Caps%2C157&sr=8-1) (**highly recommended 👑**)
     - 40% cheaper than the EverDrive GBA Mini X5 with similar build quality and *more features*
     - a physical switch on the outside of the cart allows you to enter [Mode B / standalone mode](https://www.ezflash.cn/omegade-en.pdf#page=13)